Emorie D Beck

 Teaching

-During the 2023/24 academic year, Dr. Beck is teaching Data Cleaning and Management in R (graduate-level) and Personality (undergraduate Level).
-During the 2022/3 academic year, Dr. Beck taught Data Visualization in R (graduate-level) and Personality (undergraduate-level).
+During the 2024/25 academic year, Dr. Beck is teaching Data Visualization in R (graduate-level; PSC 203B), Current Directions in Personality (upper-div undergraduate; PSC 190), Introduction to Personality (undergraduate-level; PSC 162).
+During prior academic years, Dr. Beck taught has Data Management and Cleaning in R (graduate-level), Data Visualization in R (graduate-level), and Personality (undergraduate-level).

 Awards

-Dissertation Award (Finalist), European Association of Personality Psychology, 2021
+Early Achievement Award, European Association of Personality Psychology, 2025

 Emerging Scholar Award, Association for Research in Personality, 2021